jasonbot/weblog/content/weblog/framework-syndrome.md

 # A Skills Gap in Architecture Design

 This is not an argument against software architecture or architects.
-However, there tends to be a very drastic difference in a developer doing _speculative architecture_ without thinking the problem through and a more skileld, formal process of _anticipatory architecture_ that is required for a cohesive system.
+However, there tends to be a very drastic difference in a developer doing _speculative architecture_ without thinking the problem through and a more skilled, formal process of _anticipatory architecture_ that is required for a cohesive system.

 # Let The Implementors do the Framework, Clean Up Later